docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

     1. Basic knowledge about Kubernetes from the reader.
     2. A basic understanding of mail servers.
-    3. Ideally, the reader has deployed DMS before in an easier setup (with Docker or Docker Compose).
+    3. Ideally, the reader has already deployed DMS before with a simpler setup (_`docker run` or Docker Compose_).

 !!! warning "Limited Support"

-    We do **not officially support** Kubernetes, i.e., this content is entirely community-supported.
+    DMS **does not officially support Kubernetes**.
+This content is entirely community-supported.
 If you find errors, please open an issue and raise  a PR.

 ## Manually Writing Manifests

-When you do not want to or you cannot use Helm, below is a simple starting point for writing your YAML manifests.
+If using our Helm chart is not viable, here is some guidance to start with your own manifests.

 <!-- This empty quote block is purely for a visual border -->
 !!! quote ""